scossin/iamsystem_python/docs/source/fuzzy.rst

 - The first word "Pt" is associated with a single annotation.

-Since "hospitalized" comes after the abbreviation and since the matcher removes nested keywords by default (See :ref:`annotation:Full overlapping`), the ambiguity is removed.
+Since "hospitalized" comes after the abbreviation and since the matcher removes nested annotation by default (See :ref:`annotation:Full overlapping`), the ambiguity is removed.

 - The last word "PT" has two annotations

 The :ref:`api_doc:Abbreviations` is context independent and cannot resolve the ambiguity here.
-To solve this problem, the annotations could be post-processed to identify the correct long form.
+To solve this problem, the annotations need to be post-processed (rules, language models...) to identify the most likely long form.
-A second solution would be to create a custom :ref:`api_doc:FuzzyAlgo` instance which would be context dependent and which would return the most likely long.

 In the case where two abbreviations have different string cases (Pt stands only for patient and PT for physiotherapy), the :ref:`api_doc:Abbreviations` class can be configured to be case sensitive.
 The :ref:`api_doc:Abbreviations` class can be configured with a method that checks if the document's token is an abbreviation or not: